Special Events & Programs

 Join rangers from Dead Horse Point, Arches and Canyonlands National Parks for a celebration of southern Utah’s dark skies!
 Party will include a brief program, constellation tour and telescope viewing.
-Meet at the Arches National Park Visitor Center.
-Bring camp chairs to sit in, red lights for walking around the party, and clothes appropriate for the forecast.
+It’s recommended that you bring a camp chairs to sit in, red lights for walking around the party, and clothes appropriate for the forecast.
 A cloudy or clear event!
 Telescope viewing dependent on ability to view space.

 Learn more about International Dark Sky Parks